bkahlert/kommons-debug/README.md

 ### Runtime

-#### Platform
+#### Program

-Reflects the platform the program runs on, e.g. `Platform.JVM`.
+Reflects the currently running program and provides:

-The platform type provides access to some useful features:

-- `Platform.ansiSupport`: Returns to what extent ANSI escape codes are supported.
 - `Platform.isDebugging`: Returns whether the program is running in debug mode.
 - `Platform.isIntelliJ`: Returns whether the program is running in IntelliJ.
 - `Platform.onExit`: Allows registering callbacks that are invoked when the program exits.

+#### Platform

+Reflects the platform the program runs on (e.g. `Platform.JVM`) and provides:

+- `Platform.ansiSupport`: Returns to what extent ANSI escape codes are supported.

 #### Stack Trace